The San Francisco Latino Film Festival 2017 is here

 Two enterprising women are pleased to invite you to the grand opening of their company, “THE HOUSE Entertainment”.
 The premier of the short films of ANADFE Productions, Vanessa (black cinema), and the Price of Life (color) will be presented, where both entrepreneur and actresses act.

-In the Peruvian restaurant Furia Chalaca, at 310 Broadway, Oakland California, at 6 p.m.
+In the Peruvian restaurant Furia Chalaca, at 310 Broadway, Oakland California, on Sept.
+15, at 6 p.m.
 Free for the Red Carpet and Strip Cut with Luz Cabrera and Karla Carvajal.

 Then comes the super reventon, enlivening with a night of Cumbia Sonidera, two master DJs console at 9 p.m. $10 cover.
 Bottle wine raffle and a tequila with your ticket entrance.